Status: 26 October 2020

-7. Resources from support organizations
+7. Operation of and resources from support organizations

-Research that relies on resources from support organizations (such as technology and research platforms, LASC, laboratories, etc.) may only be started if the research project leader has obtained assurance from the relevant service units before resumption that the required services can be provided.
+Research that relies on resources from support organizations (such as technology and research platforms, LASC, laboratories, etc.) may only be started if the research project leader has obtained assurance from the relevant service units that the required services can be provided.

 Support organizations will provide researchers with their services as best they can and taking into account the work restrictions.
 There is no general right to the services provided by support organizations.